Gros Ventre: 18th century

 In the early 18th century, the combined tribe came under pressure from the Ojibwe, and started a migration to the upper Missouri River Valley.
 During the migration, the large tribe split into the Arapaho and the Gros Ventre, possibly near Devil's Lake.
 These groups, along with the Cheyenne, were among the last to migrate into Montana, due to pressure from the Ojibwe.

 After they migrated to Montana, the Arapaho moved southwards to the Wyoming and Colorado area.
 The Cheyenne who migrated with the Gros Ventre and Arapaho also migrated onwards.
 The Gros Ventre were reported living in two north–south tribal groups – the so-called Fall Indians (Canadian or northern group, Hahá-tonwan) of 260 tipis (2,500 population) traded with the North West Company on the Upper Saskatchewan River and roamed between the Missouri and Bow River, and the so-called Staetan tribe (American or southern group) of 40 tipis (400 population) living in close contact with bands (which would become the later Northern Arapaho) and roamed the headwaters of the Loup River, a branch of the North Platte River (Lewis and Clark 1806).

 The Gros Ventre acquired horses in the mid-18th century.
-The earliest known contact of Gros Ventre with settlers was around 1754, between the north and south forks of the Saskatchewan River.
+The earliest known contact of Gros Ventre with whites was around 1754, between the north and south forks of the Saskatchewan River.
 Exposure to smallpox severely reduced their numbers.
 Around 1793, in response to attacks by well-armed Cree and Assiniboines, large groups of Gros Ventre burned two Hudson's Bay Company trading posts that were providing guns to the Cree and Assiniboine in what is now Saskatchewan.